 1826 Enslaved Revolt on Ohio River

-On September 17, 1826 in Bourbon County, KY, slave traders Edward Stone and his nephew Howard Stone were among five white men killed by the 75 or so enslaved being taken down river aboard a flatboat.
+On September 17, 1826 in Bourbon County, KY, Edward Stone and his nephew Howard Stone, traders of enslaved people, were among five white men killed by the 75 or so enslaved being taken down river aboard a flatboat.
 Edward Stone had kept his enslaved in Bourbon County, chained and shackled beneath his house.
 In September 1826, a group of the enslaved were marched to Mason County, KY, where they were taken aboard the flatboat headed to the Mississippi slave market.

 David Cobb of Lexington, KY and James Gray were hired to convey the crew down the Ohio River.
 The boat stopped in Louisville, KY, where a white man named Davis boarded the boat.
 Davis was from Natchez, MS or Paris, KY, depending on which account you read.
 The boat had gone about another 100 miles when the enslaved revolted and killed the five white men and threw their bodies overboard.
 The 75 enslaved, males and females of various ages, attempted to escape into Indiana, which had become a state in 1816 with a constitution that prohibited enslavement [read more at IN.gov], though there were both free Blacks and enslaved in the state.